 As they say, no one plans to fail, but many fail to plan.
 The same goes for choosing your secondary school!
-Deciding the best school for your child is already a tough step.
+Deciding how to choose the right secondary school for your child is already a tough step.
 But to actually key in your top 6 choices to maximise your chances of getting into one of your desired schools, is an art in itself.

-It doesn’t help that this year is the first year of the new AL scoring system.
+It doesn’t help that the PSLE AL scoring system is still quite new to us all.
 This also affects how students’ school choices will be prioritised, making your decision even more crucial.

 So, what exactly do you need to know, and what’s the best way to approach the Sec 1 posting exercise?